-Areas near and within the city limits of Bluffton provide numerous opportunities for investment assistance.
+Areas near and within the city limits of Bluffton, Indiana provide numerous opportunities for investment assistance.
 Investment assistance is available through a Opportunity Zone designation, HUB Zone designation, and New Market Tax Credit Program.
-Each of these areas offer unique opportunities to develop, grow, and investment in a business in Wells County.
+Each of these areas offer unique opportunities to develop, grow, and investment in a business in Wells County, Indiana.

 Bluffton Opportunity Zone Characteristics

-Governor Holcomb nominated 156 census tracts with the help of a group of advisors from around the State, including Wells County Census Tract 18179040600 in Bluffton, Indiana.
-The Bluffton Opportunity Zone ecompasses downtown, industrial, residential, and commercial areas in Bluffton.
+Governor Holcomb nominated 156 census tracts with the help of a group of advisors from around the State of Indiana, including Wells County Census Tract 18179040600 in Bluffton, Indiana.
+The Bluffton Opportunity Zone ecompasses downtown, industrial, residential, and commercial areas within Bluffton.
 These areas lend many opportunities for investment within the community.
 Additional areas are also available for commercial development, industrial development, and residential development within close proximity of the Bluffton Opportunity Zone.

 An Opportunity Zone is an economically-distressed community where new investments, under certain conditions, may be eligible for preferential tax treatment.
 Localities qualify as Opportunity Zones if they have been nominated for that designation by the state and that nomination has been certified by the Secretary of the U.S. Treasury via his delegation of authority to the Internal Revenue Service.